Summary of Generation 6

 As you can see, my dear diary, I'm always been inclined towards spending time with others, I really liked the feedback I received whenever I managed to make them feel better.
 However, that rarely was the first feeling I was able to perceive from strangers.

-People were always suspicious of me when they noticed the little tendrils on my head, I later understood they were afraid of the fact that in my eyes their emotions were as exposed as the hairstyle they had decided to exhibit that day.
-Nowadays realise that this also led to many episodes now I can recognize as plain bullying, like when they started to nickname us "squid-heads".
+People were always suspicious of me when they noticed the little tendrils on my head, I later understood they were afraid of the fact that in my eyes their emotions were as exposed as the clothes they had decided to exhibit that day.
+Nowadays I realise that this also led to many episodes now I can recognize as plain bullying, like when they started to nickname us "squid-heads".

 I thus ended up rarely leaving the house, and when I did it usually was to hang around with Halley friends, or with Florian, the only other guy in our school sharing my same background of half-ancient sixamian.